Eli Siegel: Life

 The writing that is your child, mothers ...

 At the age of 76 Siegel had an operation for a benign prostatic condition.
 He called it "the operation so disastrous to me".
 As a result, he lost the use of his feet and was unable to sleep.
-According to Ellen Reiss, Aesthetic Realism Chairman of Education, the operation was "the cause of his dying 5-1/2 months later".
+According to Ellen Reiss, Aesthetic Realism Chair of Education, the operation was "the cause of his dying 5-1/2 months later".